Internal mechanics of arrays

 Accessing data items

-Now that we know how an array is mapped into continuous memory, it is easy to figure out a mathematical formula to calculate the address of a data item at a given index if we know the base address (where the array starts in memory) and the size of each data item.
+Now that we know how an array is mapped into contiguous memory, it is easy to figure out a mathematical formula to calculate the address of a data item at a given index if we know the base address (where the array starts in memory) and the size of each data item.

 Calculating the address of a data item stored at a given index in an array